mentolaass/Easyyyyy-Reborn/README.md

 You can use the program and source code however you want.

 ## How to run?
 If you do not have desktop runtime .NET 7.0 installed, then you need to [install](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.13-windows-x64-installer) it or [install](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.13-windows-x86-installer) it for x86.
+If you have already installed, then simply run the executable file, no additional rights are required.